Replacing and Installing Door Sweeps & Bottoms

 How to Replace Door Sweeps and Bottoms (VIDEO)

 Door bottoms, also called door sweeps, are an inexpensive and effective way to increase draft protection in your home.
-Sweeps are attached to the bottom of your door to provide a physical barrier, typically rubber, against cold that could seep through the crack between the door bottom and floor.
-Read on to learn more about the different types of door bottoms available.
+Door sweeps and bottoms are attached to the bottom of your door to provide a physical barrier, typically rubber, against cold that could seep through the crack between the door bottom and floor.
+Read on for everything you need to know about replacing and installing door sweeps & bottoms.

 The Five Basic Types of Door Bottoms: